-Roger Ralph spent three decades in the fitness industry as a founder and an owner of the Bel Air Athletic Club (BAAC) in Harford County, Maryland in 1980 growing it from a 20,000 sq. ft racquetball club on one acre to a 120,000 sf multi-purpose athletic club on eight.
-Bel Air became an industry model for multipurpose, multi-generational community and family- oriented health clubs.
-BAAC was rated by the health club industry’s association (IHRSA) as one of the top five health clubs in the United States.
+Roger Ralph spent 32 years in the fitness industry.
+He and his wife Elaine founded the Bel Air Athletic Club in Harford County, Maryland in 1980 growing it from a 20,000 sq. ft racquetball club on one acre to a 120,000 sf multi-purpose athletic club on eight.
+Bel Air became an industry model for multipurpose, multi-generational, family, and community- oriented health clubs.
+It was rated by the health club industry’s association (IHRSA) as one of the top five health clubs in the United States.

 Prior to entering the health club industry, Roger worked for the Office of Economic Opportunity with Job Corp, the Small Business Administration’s Task Force on Minority Franchising, Booz, Allen & Hamilton as a management consultant.
 Prior to entering the fitness industry, Roger was Vice President of Human Services for the Columbia Association in the new town of Columbia, Maryland.
 He considers its founder, James Rouse, an important role model and mentor.

-He resides in Stevensville, Maryland, with his wife, Elaine.
-They have three grown children and six grandchildren.
+He and his wife Elaine have three grown children and six grandchildren.